-The Canadian Wildlife Service of Environment Canada (EC-CWS) has reviewed the above project and has the following comments.
+The Canadian Wildlife Service of Environment and Climate Change Canada (ECCC-CWS) has reviewed the above documents and offers the following comments.

 Considerations Specific to Migratory Birds

 Migratory birds, their eggs, nests, and young are protected under the federal Migratory Birds Convention Act (MBCA) and the complementary regulations (Migratory Bird Regulations, Migratory Bird Sanctuary Regulations).
 Certain species are recognized to be at risk under the federal Species at Risk Act (SARA), provincial endangered species legislation, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), or by the Atlantic Canada Conservation Data Centre.